Performance Improvement of Deorbitalized Exchange-Correlation Functionals: Results

 \subsection{Molecular dynamics of Aluminum}

-For context, in Table \ref{Table:altime} we provide the timing and SCF count for calculating the static lattice fcc Al equation of state at zero temperature.
+For context, in Table~\ref{Table:altime} we provide the timing and SCF count for calculating the static lattice fcc Al equation of state at zero temperature.
 The data are averages over runs at 12 lattice parameters, 3.8484~\AA $\le a_0 \le$ 4.1146~\AA.
 (At each lattice constant, the calculation was started from the same density, not from the equilibrium density of the preceding lattice constant.
 This technical aspect is of importance later.)

 Solid Al is a particularly advantageous case for deorbitalization.
-Consistent with the discussion above about the 55 solid test set (recall Table \ref{Table:soltime}), all three deorbitalizations (PC\opt, RPP, SRPP) are substantially faster in total time than the parent functional.
-The spreads are even better for RPP and PC\opt, and as good as the parent for SRPP.
-Also as expected, RPP and SRPP outperform PC\opt~substantially with regard to the required number of SCF cycles.
+Consistent with the discussion above about the 55 solid test set (recall Table~\ref{Table:soltime}), all three deorbitalizations (PC\opt, RPP, SRPP) are substantially faster in total time than the parent functional.
+The spreads are even better for r$^2$SCAN-L(RPP) and (PC\opt), and as good as the parent for (SRPP).
+Also as expected, the RPP- and SRPP-deorbitalized functionals outperform PC\opt~substantially with regard to the required number of SCF cycles.

 Those rather encouraging timing and cycle count results would lead to the expectation that the SRPP and RPP functionals would outperform the parent in driving AIMD.
 To investigate that, we obtained timing statistics for a short AIMD simulation of liquid-phase aluminum.